This collection of home-baking recipes, handed down through Ciara McLaughlin’s family, brings cakes and bakes from Granny’s stove to your table.

 • Gently spread the mixture over the layer of fruit, making sure each of the cherries is just submerged.

 • Bake for 40–45 minutes, until the sponge is springy to the touch.

 • Allow to cool for a few moments, then slide a butter knife around the circumference to loosen the cake from the tin.
 Place a wire cooling rack upside down on the cake tin and, using oven gloves, sandwich your hands around both, then, with a swift flick of the wrist, flip the cake upside down so that the pineapple layer beams upwards.

 • Leave on the rack to cool a little before slicing and serving.

 Try an apple and cinnamon alternative by using sliced rings of a cored apple tossed in 2 tbsp each of cinnamon and brown sugar.
 You can even dot some blackberries in place of the cherries for an autumn harvest feel.

-Published on 28th February by The O’Brien Press.
+Published in February 2022 by The O’Brien Press.
+Updated in February 2023.